vineethsankre/React-Browser-History/README.md

-In this project, let's build a **Browser History** app by applying the concepts we have learned till now.
+In this project, let's build a react **Browser History** app where history can be viewed, navigate and deleted.

 ### Refer to the image below: